nikonst/JavaScript/jQueryAJAX2/README.md

 # jQuery and AJAX

-Usimg jQuery and AJAX to consume a REST API.
+Using jQuery and AJAX to consume a REST API.